We use affiliate links. See our Disclosure Policy for more information.

 Length of Hike: 6 miles

-This is the only hike on this list without restroom services provided, and has a very rough road getting in towards the parking area, so we wouldn’t recommend it if you have a low clearance vehicle.
+This is the only hike on this list without restroom services provided and has a very rough road getting in towards the parking area, so we wouldn’t recommend it if you have a low-clearance vehicle.

-The hike climbs up, first along a forest service road and then through covered path through tall trees and low huckleberry shrubs, topping out at a junction to Lilian and Margaret Lakes.
+The hike climbs up, first along a forest service road and then through a covered path through tall trees and low huckleberry shrubs, topping out at a junction to Lilian and Margaret Lakes.

-Take the path for Margaret lake, heading back down in switch backs towards the alpine lakes wilderness.
+Take the path for Margaret Lake, heading back down in switchbacks towards the alpine lakes wilderness.

 It levels out again once more before sliding down towards the lake- be careful on the last slope as it was very muddy and slippery after fall rains for us.